school trip logo

 East Midlands Leicestershire

 trip icon The 1620s House is a wonderful venue for creative educational experiences within a truly historical setting.
-Sessions led by costumed characters delivered for EYFS and KS1 – 2 groups with links to history, science, PHSE and English.
+Sessions led by costumed characters delivered for EYFS and KS1 - 2 groups with links to history, science, PHSE and English.
 Our unique site is also available for educators to deliver their own sessions using the building, content and gardens for inspiration to deliver cross-curricular activities.
-You can book on to our sessions from only £2.50 per pupil and bring your family to the site for FREE for a school pre-visit.
+You can bring your family to the site for FREE for a school pre-visit during our open season.

 Teacher Checklist